k2view-academy/K2View-Academy/articles/13_LUDB_viewer_and_studio_debug_capabilities/02_fabric_studio_log_files.md

 <tr>
 <td width="200">Message</td>
 <td width="400">
-<p>Description of the message as per defined by the class's developer.
-Note that the duration of the process can be added as part of the message content./p>
+<p>Description of the message as defined by the class's developer.
+Note that the duration of the process can be added as part of the message content.</p>
 </td>
 <td width="400">
 <p>End operation 'Sync Patient.1514294103' successfully.
 [1292ms]</p>